brynjan/sandbox/spring/spring-boot-sqs/Readme.md

 # Spring-boot-sqs
 Receive messages from sqs by using SimpleMessageListenerContainerFactory enabled by spring-boot and spring-cloud-aws-messaging.
 Added exponential back for retries.
+Enabled MDC.
+Payload is converted.
 Tests are using elasic-mq.

 ### Installing